 - Add salt and water, mix everything well.
 Make sure the lentils are not sticking to the bottom of the pan, or else it will get burnt.

-- Close the pressure cooker with lid and safety valve in place and cook in medium heat for about 8 to 10 minutes or 2 whistles.
+- Close the pressure cooker with lid and safety valve in place and cook in medium heat for about 8 to 10 minutes after the steam comes or cook until 2 whistles.
 Make sure to follow all directions in the manual while using pressure cooker.

 - After 8 to 10 minutes of cooking, switch off the pressure cooker and wait for it to cool down.